Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,692.002303,698.226859.md

 # [February 20th, 2019 Livestream](../2019-02-20.md)
 ## Q&A: What Engine?
 https://youtube.com/embed/CB9bSigNYH8?autoplay=1&start=692&end=699
-This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: What engine do you use & what programming language?](./yt-L-HM1a7oSK8.md) [https://www.youtube.com/watch?v=L-HM1a7oSK8](https://www.youtube.com/watch?v=L-HM1a7oSK8)
+This question was possibly duplicated with a more recent answer: [February 8th, 2022 Livestream Q&A: What language do you use?](./yt-aiQhUjVl2AI.md) [https://www.youtube.com/watch?v=aiQhUjVl2AI](https://www.youtube.com/watch?v=aiQhUjVl2AI)

 ### Topics